Sweisian/AutoTexter9000/README.md

 # AutoTexter9000
-A application to manage bulk SMS messaging
+A web-based application to manage bulk SMS messaging